-Film and Digital Technology (MFAFDT)
+Film and Digital Technology (MFDT)

-Film and Digital Technology (MFAFDT) Overview
+Film and Digital Technology (MFDT) Overview

 Cost consists of program tuition (cost per credit times number of credits) as well as any applicable University and degree-specific fees.